z-prince/mod-0-project-be/README.md

 ![clone your copy](/images/be_step3.png)
 1. If `Clone with HTTPS` is selected, click on `Use SSH`
 1. Click on the copy icon to copy the SSH link to your clipboard
-1. Open your terminal and follow the below steps to copy down this repository:
+1. Open the Terminal (`command + space` and begin typing Terminal) and follow these steps:

 Change into your Home directory: